 Color Meaning All the symbols in the sample are going to be used.
 None of the symbols in the sample are going to be used.
 Some of the symbols in the sample are going to be used.
 A number is displayed below to specify how many of them.

 - Select the number of sample events you want to analyze in the No. of Samples dropdown menu.
-Include additional samples to test the same delimiter pattern on different sample events and confirm that it will parse your data table as needed.
+Include additional samples to test the same delimiter pattern on different events contained in the table and confirm that it will be parsed as needed.

 Once you have selected the desired pattern of delimiters, assign names and select the required data type for each column using the dropdown menu when possible.

-Select the Hide checkbox for any columns you do not want to include in the parsed table.
+Select the Exclude checkbox for any columns you do not want to include in the parsed table.
 When you do so, the corresponding name field will be automatically disabled.

 Click Confirm Settings.